Consensys/mythril/README.md

 For support or general discussions please join the Mythril community on [Discord](https://discord.gg/E3YrVtG).

 ## Bulding the Documentation
-Mythril Classic's documentation is contained in the `docs` folder.
+Mythril Classic's documentation is contained in the `docs` folder and published to [Read the Docs](https://mythril-classic.readthedocs.io/en/master/).
 It is based on Sphinx and can be built using the Makefile contained in the subdirectory:

 ```
 cd docs